denimandsteel/vdw/events/_posts/2014-09-23-fashioning_cancer_fundraiser.md

 dayOfWeek: Tue
 dayOfMonth: Sept 23
 title: "FASHIONING CANCER FUNDRAISER"
 description: "A night supporting cancer prevention, featuring a live auction of fashion art.
 Ten beautiful dresses (works of art!) will be auctioned off in support of cancer prevention research.
-Canada’s Queen of Punk, singer/songwriter and cancer survivor, Bif Naked, will perform a live set."
+Canada's Queen of Punk, singer/songwriter and cancer survivor, Bif Naked, will perform a live set."
 startTime: 6:30 PM
 endTime: 9:00 PM
 type: Exhibit